-Acknowledgement: The above, as well as the majority of the informational pages in this Ducati Sogno section of our website, is a translation (loosely and with additional text added) by us of the the fine research and work of Mr. Donato Consonni.
-He is the owner/designer of the Italian Camera's website:http://bencinistory.altervista.org/With his kind permission and help.
+Acknowledgement: The above, as well as the majority of the informational pages in this Ducati Sogno section of our website, is a translation (loosely and with additional text and research added by us) of the the fine research and work of Mr. Donato Consonni.
+He is the owner/designer of the Italian Camera's website:http://bencinistory.altervista.org/ With his kind permission and help.

 DUCATI SOGNO - LENSES FOR THE MICROCAMERA